Xilinx/Vitis-AI/board_setup/vck5000/board_setup_vck5000.rst

 4. For 8PE 350 Hz, you can select DPU IP via the following command.

    ``source /workspace/board_setup/vck5000/setup.sh DPUCVDX8H_8pe_normal``

+After the script is executed successfully, use the XRT command to check that the installation was successful.
+   ``/opt/xilinx/xrt/bin/xbutil examine``
+The results should appear as follows:

 .. |trade|  unicode:: U+02122 ..
 TRADEMARK SIGN
    :ltrim: